Ok first, for those of you that don't know what Kombucha is... I'm copying this directly from wikipedia:

 - Chop up whatever you want to add in (or you can also use juice to flavor) and then add in your kombucha mixture.
 Be sure to leave a bit of room at the top of your bottle.

-- Leave the new flavored kombucha in the jars in room temperature for a few more days for the second fermentation process.
+- Leave the new flavored kombucha in the jars in room temperature for 1-2 more days for the second fermentation process. (depending on how bubbly you like it and the temperature)

 - When it tastes to your liking, put it in the fridge (which slows down the fermentation process) and then enjoy!